merenlab/anvio.org/help/main/programs/anvi-estimate-metabolism/index.md

 #### Part 4: Adjusting completeness

 Just like in pathwise completeness, we need to deal with the case when a module is defined by another module.
 In Part 3, we skipped any modules that have top-level steps defined by other modules.
-Now, we go back and re-compute the completeness of any of these steps using the Boolean expression from Part 2 (i.e., by replacing module accessions with 'True' if their stepwise completeness is above the module completeness threshold, or 'False' otherwise).
+Now, we go back and re-compute the completeness of any of these steps using the Boolean expression from Part 2 (ie, by replacing module accessions with 'True' if their stepwise completeness is above the module completeness threshold, or 'False' otherwise).
 Then we repeat Part 3 on the affected modules to calculate their overall stepwise completeness.

 #### Part 5: Step copy number

 Now we need to calculate the copy number of each top-level step.
 We can do this by converting the step into an _arithmetic expression_ this time, by following a new set of rules:
-- enzyme accessions (i.e., KOs) are replaced with the number of annotations this accession has in the given sample.
+- enzyme accessions (ie, KOs) are replaced with the number of annotations this accession has in the given sample.
 - `--` steps are unknown, so we replace these with a count of '0'.
 - commas represent alternative enzymes, meaning you can use either one or the other.
 We convert commas into addition operations.
 - spaces represent sequential enzymes, meaning that you need both (one after the other).
 We convert spaces into min() operations.